cch1/drcfg/README.md

 ### Global State
 The `def>` and `def>-` macros add a var to the current namespace.
 If you prefer to create a local binding to a ZRef, you can use the `zk.drcfg/>-` function.

-In addition to creating the var, the `def>` and `def>-` macros, as well as the `>-` function add one (or, if metadata is specified, two) ZNode to the global tree of ZNodes (rooted at `drcfg/*root*`).
-This state is required because `def>` and `def>-` are intended to be used in top-level forms in Clojure code, **and** because the connection to a ZooKeeper cluster is unlikely to be established at that time, it is important to track the ZNodes for eventual connection later in the application's startup.
+In addition to creating the var, the `def>` macro as well as the `>-` function add one (or, if metadata is specified, two) ZNode to the global tree of ZNodes (rooted at `drcfg/*root*`).
+This state is required because `def>` are intended to be used in top-level forms in Clojure code, **and** because the connection to a ZooKeeper cluster is unlikely to be established at that time, it is important to track the ZNodes for eventual connection later in the application's startup.
 If you prefer to manage a (non-global) hierarchy of ZNodes, the `zk.node` namespace provides all the necessary functionality.

 ### Monitoring/Admin
 http://zookeeper.apache.org/doc/r3.5.1-alpha/zookeeperAdmin.html#sc_zkCommands